 - Active employees and their eligible dependents participating in the State Employees Group Insurance Program may access this benefit.

-There are two separate Employee Assistance Programs for active employees, EAP through the Behavioral Health Administrator, Magellan Ascend, and the Personal Support Program (PSP) through AFSCME Council 31.
+There are two separate Employee Assistance Programs for active employees, EAP through the Behavioral Health Administrator, ComPsych, and the Personal Support Program (PSP) through AFSCME Council 31.

 Active employees not represented by the collective bargaining agreement between the State and AFSCME must contact

-Magellan Ascend Behavioral Health.
-Getting help is easy, convenient and available 24 hours a days, seven days a week.
+StateofIllinois).
+Getting help is easy, convenient, and available 24-hours-a-day, seven days a week.

 Bargaining unit employees represented by